- Life & Money

 Qualified investments

 This is what you have in accounts like your 401(k), 403(b) or IRA.
-This is money that hasn’t ever been taxed, so guess what?
-The government plans to collect tax on these assets when you retire.
-You will pay ordinary income tax on what you withdraw, based on your tax bracket (the more you take out in a year, the higher the percentage you may owe).
+This is money that probably hasn’t ever been taxed.
+Typically, you receive a deduction when money is contributed to these accounts, and the growth is tax deferred.
+The government wants its cut eventually, and will collect tax on this money when it is withdrawn—typically after you retire.
+You will pay ordinary income tax on these distributions, based on your tax bracket (the more you withdraw in a year, the higher tax rate you may owe).

 Take the next step